Videos show Category 5 Hurricane Dorian's fury in Bahamas

 More than 600 Labor Day flights in the U.S. had been canceled as of Sunday afternoon, many of them in Florida as Dorian barreled toward the state's coast.

-The only recorded storm that was more powerful was Hurricane Allen in 1980, with 190 mph (305 kph) winds.
+The only recorded storm that was more powerful was Hurricane Allen in 1980, with 190 mph winds.
 That storm did not make landfall at that strength.

-"Catastrophic conditions" were reported in Abaco, with a storm surge of 18-23 feet (5.5-7 meters), and Dorian was expected to cross Grand Bahama later in the day "with all its fury," the center said.
-The hurricane was moving to the west at 5 mph (7 kph).
+"Catastrophic conditions" were reported in Abaco, with a storm surge of 18-23 feet, and Dorian was expected to cross Grand Bahama later in the day "with all its fury,: the center said.

 In the northern stretches of the archipelago, hotels closed, residents boarded up homes and officials hired boats to move people to bigger islands.